AdobeDocs/journey-optimizer-b2b.en/help/user/start/email-protocols.md

    >[!NOTE]
    >
-   >DKIM alignment is recommended to use for Marketo Engage.
+   >DKIM alignment is recommended for Marketo Engage.

 * **SPF** (Sender Policy Framework) alignment: The domain in the `From:` header must match the domain in the Return-Path: header.
 If both DNS domains are the same, the SPF matches (aligns) and gives a pass result.
 To implement SPF-aligned DMARC: